rm511130/Physna_Training/README.md

 - This section covers the main page of Physna's UI and all of its features.
 - Once familiarized with the features available, we will have a Workshop Task to reinforced what has been described.
 - Depending on your user role and the set of features your company has subscribed to use, some of the menu items may not be active or available to you.
 - Physna's UI is being actively updated to use React.
-Some of its features will still be based on an older design but the functionality has been tested and will not affect the Workshop Tasks.
+Some of its features will still be based on an older design, but the functionality has been tested and will not affect the Workshop Tasks.

 ### 3a.
 Main Landing Page<a name="Main_Landing_Page"></a>